I met Jack because of a helicopter landing pad.

 For years, Jack had had a successful career with a major Japanese auto manufacturer.
 At one point, as Head of Quality for North America, he had 18,000 reports.
 After working for the car side of the company, he moved on to their aerospace division – first overseeing quality for the manufacture of aircraft and then concentrating on jet engines.
 Everything was going well for him.

-Kelli had been carried from him by helicopter, in a desperate attempt to save her life.
-Jack worked at the airport.
-Every day, he’d see that helicopter’s door pad and he’d be reminded of what he’d lost.
+In a desperate attempt to save her life, Kelli had been carried from him by a helicopter.
+Jack worked at the airport the helicopter had flown from.
+Every day, he’d see that helicopter’s landing pad and he’d be reminded of what he’d lost.
 It wasn’t long before he decided he couldn’t simply continue.

 He literally flipped a coin to choose between his daughters.
-Then he moved near his daughter in Maryland.
+That was how he decided to move near his daughter in Maryland.
 He abandoned his career.
 He thought maybe he’d drive the van for his daughter’s track and field team.
 Anything to keep busy.

 But Jack isn’t the kind of man to stop.
 And so, only a few months later, he sat across a Zoom connection from my company’s management team.
 We were opening a manufacturing facility and we needed a manager.
 We hired him on the spot.

-What I discovered, not long afterwards, was that Jack is a man who has faced down tragedy his entire life.
-He is a man who has overcome tremendous obstacles.
+What I discovered, not long afterwards, was that Jack is a man who has faced down tragedy his entire life and he is a man who has overcome tremendous obstacles.

-And he is a man who has flourished despite it all.
+He is also a man who has flourished despite it all.

 When Jack was only five weeks old, his father was killed.
 His family, his mother and five sisters, lived in abject poverty in a 2-bedroom house of less than 750 square feet.
 A cousin moved in to help out with the family, bringing the total occupants of that tiny home to eight people.
 The house lacked any IKEA innovations.
 There were just pads on the floor.
 As a child, Jack didn’t understand how poor he was.
 He isn’t an old man, but he attended segregated schools until the second grade.
 Everybody he knew was just like him.
 It wasn’t until he went to a desegregated school that he realized his own poverty.

 Most of Jack’s friends weren’t lost.
 But in a way, they were never found.
 They never realized their potential.
-They got a decent job at the local sweatshirt factory (in what used to be the sweatshirt capital of world).
+They got decent jobs at the local sweatshirt factory (in what used to be the sweatshirt capital of world).
 Then they just stopped.
 They were comfortable.
-At least until the factory closed some 10 years later.
+At least, they were comfortable until the factory closed some 10 years later.
 As Jack puts it: those jobs provided an existence, but not a life.

 Just after our interview, I began to review this week’s Torah reading and I was struck by one of the opening commandments – one I’ve never really come to grips with.
 The commandment refers to the slave who wants to remain a slave.
 In a very odd law, they are to have a nail driven through their ear and into the family’s doorpost.

-Jack always liked things to be done correctly.
+Jack has always liked things to be done correctly.
 He has a deeply ingrained sense of justice.
 In High School, through his coach’s basketball training, Jack began to appreciate the power of process.
 Footwork – specifically the first step with the left foot – could determine the success of everything that followed.
 With that example in his mind, Jack began to dedicate himself to process.
 His own process came first.
 His first step was to be the first in his family to go to college.
 He majored in mechanical engineering.
 Then came graduate school – an MBA in Finance and Marketing.
-And then a career dedicated to process, quality assurance.
+Then a career dedicated to process; a career in quality assurance.